 First marketed in the 1980s by a British pharmaceutical company, Reckitt Benckiser, Suboxone is a combination of two different drugs: buprenorphine, an opioid medication, and naloxone, which is used to block the effects of opioid medications which includes the “high” associated with opioids.

 The makers of Suboxone added Naloxone, an opioid antagonist, to deter users from injecting or snorting the drug.
 Naloxone is meant to block the pleasurable or euphoric effects of the narcotic.
 If a user attempts to use another opioid, such as heroin or Percocet while Suboxone is in their system, they will go into withdrawal, and oftentimes it can be severe.
 Naloxone is also the active ingredient in Narcan, the drug used to reverse overdoses.

-When the medication became legal in the US in 2002, it was found to be a much better alternative to methadone in the treatment of opioid addiction.
+When the medication became legal in the US in 2002, it was found to be a much better alternative to methadone in opioid addiction treatment.
 By 2008, the National Institute on Alcohol Abuse and Alcoholism had found that Suboxone is just as effective for heroin drug treatment as methadone, but with fewer safety risks and deaths.

 What Is Suboxone Used For?

 At some drug rehabilitation centers, Suboxone is used to help those detox from opioids.
 Through the use of the drug, the user will be able to wean themselves off opioids.
 This method can be beneficial for heroin and opioid addicts instead of going “cold turkey,” a method that has severe side effects that could cause the user to return to abusing drugs before he/she can truly get clean.